Can I Work With An Expired Green Card? Key Points

 Work With Spar & Bernstein To Renew Your Green Card

-Whether you need to file a petition for a Green Card renewal as a permanent resident or you want to change your conditional status to permanent resident status, our team will:
+Whether you need to file a petition for a Green Card renewal as a permanent resident or you want to adjust your status, our team will:

-- Track your petition’s progress and keep you updated of its status
+- Track your petition’s progress and keep you updated on its status.

 With extensive experience in all areas of immigration, from family and employment immigration to investor visa, waivers, deportation and removal defense, we have helped thousands of people obtain immigration benefits and fulfil their American dream.

 Can I Work With An Expired Green Card?
-A Quick Recap
+FAQs